GNHMS AUCTION RULES

 · Items missing instructions, parts or in non-working condition must be identified when offered for sale.
 A sale may be invalidated for lack of disclosure.

 · The order of selling shall be determined by the auctioneer in consultation with the GNHMS officers.

 · No one will pay for merchandise before the auction is over, except in a case of extreme emergency.
 Please expect to stay until the end of the auction, which usually lasts 2 to 3 hours.

 · Cash-paying buyers will pay for their items before check-paying buyers.
 Please bring cash (especially singles).
 After the monies are taken in, the sellers shall receive their payments.

-· Ring 59 charges a 10% commission on all items sold.
-The commission going to the Ring treasury.
+· GNHMS charges a 10% commission on all items sold.
+The commission going to the society treasury.
 All sales are final.